-Dandelion root is a natural heart healthy diuretic that flushes the liver and gallbladder.
+Dandelion root is a natural heart-healthy diuretic that flushes the liver and gallbladder.
 One of the main uses for dandelion root is to relieve constipation without the effects of laxatives.
-Dandelion root helps improve overall condition and health of the body.
+Dandelion root helps improve the overall condition and health of the body.

 Dandelion is great for the skin.
 You can make your own Dandelion slave to restore our hands after a long hard day working in the garden.

 Dandelions are a great anti-inflammatory and pain reliever.
 Make these dandelion bath bombs for to enjoy a nice hot soak in the tub.